 How Much Will Installing Solar Panels Cost?

-"Naturally the cost of installation will depend a lot on the quality of the panels, inverters and roof fixing materials, but most of all the cost can be massively influenced by the type of roof, type of roof cladding and the access to the roof, both for getting the panels onto the roof but also for getting the wiring from the distribution board and inverter position to the roof as well," explains David.
+"Naturally the cost of solar panel installation will depend a lot on the quality of the panels, inverters and roof fixing materials, but most of all the cost can be massively influenced by the type of roof, type of roof cladding and the access to the roof, both for getting the panels onto the roof but also for getting the wiring from the distribution board and inverter position to the roof as well," explains David.

 Various solar panel grants and tariffs made investing in the renewable technology more palatable, but the Feed-in Tariff and Renewable Heat Incentive both ending years ago.